PROTECTION

 monitoring & investigations

 Do you know of a personal care home that needs to be investigated?
 Do you suspect abuse or neglect of a person with a disability in a facility or private living situation?
-We monitor facilities including nursing homes, long term care facilities, psychiatric facilities, and justice facilities, including for juveniles.
+We monitor facilities and instituions including nursing homes, long term care facilities, psychiatric facilities, and justice facilities, including for juveniles.

 employment and benefits